myrojoylee/generate-me-an-svg-logo/README.md

 <img src="https://github.com/myrojoylee/generate-me-an-svg-logo/blob/main/examples/square.svg" width = 500px />

+## Testing

-2. Unit Tests using Jest
+- Unit Tests using Jest

   - Type `npm run test` in the terminal to run all 4 unit tests that are provided.
 You can find the code for these in the `/lib` folder.

+## Demo

-3. A walkthrough video can be found [here](https://drive.google.com/file/d/1IhKNvGDRkX7CTVhA-nf23jOUoQI3xyQV/view?usp=sharing).
+- A walkthrough video can be found [here](https://drive.google.com/file/d/1IhKNvGDRkX7CTVhA-nf23jOUoQI3xyQV/view?usp=sharing).
 It can also be found below:

 https://github.com/myrojoylee/generate-me-an-svg-logo/assets/120980593/79f82eda-961f-421e-834a-ffb1501b6841

 ## Sources: